romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-What impact does configuring IP allow lists have on GitHub-hosted and self-hosted runners?
+Q: What impact does configuring IP allow lists have on GitHub-hosted and self-hosted runners?
 <details><summary>Show the answer</summary><p>

 - **It restricts runner access to only those IP addresses specified in the allow list, enhancing security**